-Staff will be aware that confidentiality must never be promised to a pupil - staff will understand the procedure for if a pupil discloses a potential safeguarding issue, in accordance with the school's Child Protection and Safeguarding Policy.

-Staff will be aware of the school's legal duty to refer anyone who has harmed, or poses a risk of harm to, a child or vulnerable adult to the DBS - this includes where:

-- The harm test is satisfied in respect of that individual. - The individual has received a caution or conviction for a relevant offence, or if there is reason to believe that the individual has committed a listed relevant offence. - The individual has been removed from working in regulated activity or would have been removed if they had not left their post.
+- 2.11.
+If the concern is regarding the headteacher, staff will report this to the Chair of the Governing board. - 2.12.
+All staff will partake in the appropriate safeguarding and child protection training; additionally, all staff will receive regular safeguarding and child protection updates but at least annually. - 2.13.
+Staff will be aware that confidentiality will never be promised to a pupil staff will understand the procedure for if a pupil discloses a potential safeguarding issue, in accordance with the school's Safeguarding and Child Protection and Policy. - 2.14.
+Staff will be aware of the school's legal duty to refer anyone who has harmed, or poses a risk of harm to, a child or vulnerable adult to the DBS this includes where: - The harm test is satisfied in respect of that individual - The individual has received a caution or conviction for a relevant offence, or if there is reason to believe that the individual has committed a listed relevant offence - The individual has been removed from working in regulated activity or would have been removed if they had not left their post

-2. Appearance and dress
+3. Appearance and dress